isginf/gitlab_tools/README.md

 - make-group-readonly.py script to change group member permission to reporter and set all project master branches to protected
 - quota_hook.rb implements a nagging and max quota for git repositories (see below for installation instructions)
 - restore-gitlab-project.py can restore a whole project or just a single component like all issues
+- update-member-permission.py script to update permissions of all members in a project or group

 ## Requirements